Gopalswamy Doraiswamy Naidu: Technical redesigns and later life

 In 1944, Naidu retired from active involvement with his automobile combine and announced several philanthropic measures including grants for research scholarships and welfare schemes for his employees and the depressed sections of society.
 In 1967, the G D Naidu Industrial Exhibition was established.

 G.D.
 Naidu, Rathnasabapathy Mudaliar and India's first finance minister R. K. Shanmukham Chetty conducted survey, for bringing Siruvani water to the Coimbatore city.

 Through Naidu's efforts and donations India's first polytechnic college, the Arthur Hope Polytechnic and the Arthur Hope College of Engineering were set up.
 Later the college moved to its present location and is now known as Government College of Technology (GCT).
 The college was named after the then Madras governor Arthur Hope.
 In 1945, GD Naidu was the principal of the college.
 Naidu was not satisfied with the four-year programs and said that it was a waste of time for students.
 He suggested that two years was more than enough to teach the same courses, even with different concentrations.
 However, the British government did not accept his idea and Naidu resigned from his post.
 The name Hope College for the original site of the college remains in Coimbatore even now.

 Naidu died on 4 January 1974.
 Sir C V Raman said of Naidu: "A great educator, an entrepreneur in many fields of engineering and industry, a warm-hearted man filled with love for his fellows and a desire to help them in their troubles, Mr Naidu is truly a man in a million – perhaps this is an understatement!"
 He is survived by his son G.D.
 Gopal and grandchildren G.D.
 Rajkumar and Shantini.
 A permanent Industrial Exhibition in his memory is in Coimbatore.
 He provided employment in the engineering and manufacturing sectors to many individuals in the 1950s and 1960s.

 Legacy

 G. D. Matriculation Higher Secondary School and G. D. Public School in Coimbatore are named after him.

-It is managed by his daughter-in-law Chandra Gopal.
-His grandson G. D. Rajkumar now runs the Geedee Industries.
-His granddaughter Shanthini Choudhry runs The Grand Regent hotel in Coimbatore.
+His biography Appa as written by the popular Tamil writer Sivasankari.

+An academic block at Vellore Institute of Technology, Vellore which houses schools for Mechanical Engineering, Chemical Engineering and Architecture is named after him.

 In popular culture

 GD Naidu – The Edison of India is a documentary film, directed by K. Ranjit Kumar and produced by the Films Division of India, covering his life, times and contributions.
 It won the Best Science & Technology Film Award at the 66th National Film Awards.

+GDN is a film, directed by Five Star Krishna covering his life, times and contributions is being produced in which R. Madhavan plays the role of Naidu.